prettydiff/share-file-systems/documentation/commands.md

    - Creates and installs new certificates even if already installed.
 1. `share build force_port`
    - Forces execution of the setcap utility in Linux to allow executing services on reserved ports.
-1. `share build incremental`
-   - Use the TypeScript incremental build, which takes about half the time.
-1. `share build no_compile`
-   - The no_compile option skips TypeScript compilation.

 ## certificate
 Creates an HTTPS certificate and saves it in the local "certificate" directory.